unspezifisch/portredirect/README.md

 ## Overview & Limitations

-PortRedirect-RS is best suited for scenarios where you need a straightforward TCP-to-QUIC tunnel without complex setup.
-Please note the following:
+PortRedirect-RS is ideal for simple TCP-to-QUIC tunneling setups:

 - **Protocol Support:** Currently supports IPv4 and TCP.
 - **Connection Model:** Designed for one-to-one QUIC connections between server and client, with the possibility of extending this in the future.